 As a postdoctoral fellow, in the laboratory of Dr. Andrew Rhim, my research is centered in translational pancreatic cancer research.
 I will be using a genetically engineered mouse model of pancreatic ductal adenocarcinoma (PDAC) as a model for cancer development, progression and drug development.
 As an associate member at the early-stages of my career in cancer research, I represent the interests of postdoctoral fellows transitioning into early-career scientists.
 While an active participant of the events organized by the AMC, I found them extremely valuable for a young scientist to stay competitive and learn about the resources available to them.
 Joining the AMC council is an important step in my professional journey and I am also honored to work with outstanding investigators, faculty and staff that comprise AACR.

-The Hospital for Sick Children, Toronto, Ontario, Canada
+University of Toronto & The Hospital for Sick Children, Toronto, Ontario, Canada

 My research interests encompass the use of genetics to understand the life story of cancer.
 From tumor development to patient prognosis, genetics plays a key role in tumor heterogeneity, progression and response to treatment, among other issues we currently face in managing this prevalent disease.
 My passion is to harness a tumor’s unique genetic information to guide diagnosis, personalize therapeutic approaches, and predict patient response, and thus improve not only patient survival, but also patient quality of life.